ember-learn/cli-guides/guides/advanced-use/blueprints.md

 ### beforeInstall & beforeUninstall

-Called before any of the template files are processed and receives the same arguments as `locals`.
-Typically used for validating any additional command line options.
+Called before any of the template files are processed and receives the same arguments as locals.
+Typically used for validating command line options.

 ### afterInstall & afterUninstall

 The `afterInstall` and `afterUninstall` hooks receive the same arguments as `locals`.
 Use it to perform any custom work after the files are processed.
-For example, the built-in route blueprint uses these hooks to add and remove relevant route declarations in `app/router.js`.
+For example, the built-in `route` blueprint uses these hooks to add and remove relevant route declarations in `app/router.js`.

 <!-- Was in the old docs but the install hook would be very specialized/advanced use case.
 Does it need to be documented in the guides? -->
 ### install